zio/zio/docs/datatypes/core/zio/zio.md

 So for ZIO, expected errors are reflected in the type of the ZIO effect, whereas unexpected errors are not so reflective, and that is the distinction.

 That is the best practice.
 It helps us write better code.
 The code that we can reason about its error properties and potential expected errors.
 We can look at the ZIO effect and know how it is supposed to fail.

+So to summarize
+1. Unexpected errors are impossible to recover and they will eventually shut down the application but expected errors can be recovered by handling them.
+2. We do not type unexpected errors, but we type expected errors either explicitly or using general `Throwable` error type.
+3. Unexpected errors mostly is a sign of programming errors, but expected errors part of domain errors.

 ## Don't Type Unexpected Errors